 Winiecki was instrumental in the development of 7-foot-2 center Catalin Baciu, a senior in 2011-12.
 Rarely used prior to Brownell's arrival, Baciu accounted for 68 percent of his career points his senior season alone and led the Tigers with a .581 field goal percentage.

 Winiecki is a familiar name from the Brownell coaching tree.
 He brought 18 years of coaching experience at the Division I level with him to Clemson.

 He served as an assistant coach alongside Brownell under Jerry Wainwright at UNC Wilmington from 1998-2002.
 During that four-year stretch, Winiecki helped the Seahawks to a pair of NCAA Tournament appearances and a pair of Colonial Athletic Association championships (2000, 2002).

-Winiecki spent each of the past three seasons with Brownell at Wright State.
-In three years with the Raiders' program, Winiecki helped the school to an 84-45 overall record.
-Wright State finished each of the last three regular seasons with a 12-6 record in the Horizon League.
+Winiecki spent three seasons (2007-10) with Brownell at Wright State.
+During that time, Winiecki helped the school to an 84-45 overall record.
+Wright State finished each of the three regular seasons with a 12-6 record in the Horizon League.

 A native of Richmond, Va., and graduate of the University of Richmond, Winiecki coached at his alma mater on three separate occasions.
 His first job was as a graduate assistant in 1992-93 under Dick Tarrant.